Our acceptable use policy was most recently updated in July 2018 and can be viewed here.

-The school provides portable ICT equipment such as tablets, laptop computers, colour printers and digital cameras to enhance the children’s education and to allow staff to make efficient use of such equipment to enhance their own professional activities.
+The school provides portable ICT equipment such as laptop computers, colour printers and digital cameras to enhance the children’s education and to allow staff to make efficient use of such equipment to enhance their own professional activities.

 Exactly the same principles of acceptable use apply as in the Acceptable Use Statement above.

 - Equipment may be in the care of a specific individual, but it is expected that all staff may wish to benefit from the use of a laptop computer and access should be negotiated with the individual concerned.
-Any difficulties should be referred to the ICT lead;
+Any difficulties should be referred to the ICT co-ordinator;

-- Certain equipment will remain in the care of the ICT lead, and may be booked out for use according to staff requirements.
+- Certain equipment will remain in the care of the ICT co-ordinator, and may be booked out for use according to staff requirements.
 Once equipment has been used, it should be returned to the resource area;

-- Employees should not use school information systems or resources (e.g. cameras, laptops, iPads, memory devices) for personal purposes without specific permission from the Headteacher; they should only used for professional purposes.
+- Employees should not use school information systems or resources (e.g. cameras, laptops, memory devices) for personal purposes without specific permission from the Headteacher; they should only used for professional purposes.

 - Any costs generated by the user at home, such as phone bills, printer cartridge etc. are the responsibility of the user;